 eduScrum turns education upside down!

-eduScrum is an active form of collaboration, with which students in teams complete assignments according to a fixed rhythm.
+eduScrum is an active form of collaboration, in which students in teams complete assignments according to a fixed rhythm.
 They plan and determine their own activities and keep track of progress.
-The teacher ‘determines’ the assignments, coaches and gives advice.
+The teacher ‘determines’ the assignments, coaches, and gives advice.

 Welcome to eduScrum

 eduScrum is an adaptation of Scrum, a framework for an active, collaborative process for the education system with an Agile mindset.